Catalysxt/pr0gramming_with_avr_microcontrollers/16. Working with the 25LC256 EEPROM IC/README.md

 Work through these steps in order to confirm the hardware and firmware are both working.

-1. Wire up the circuit per [docs/hardware_connections.md](docs/hardware_connections.md).
-Double-check that R1 and R2 (4.7 kΩ) are present on SDA and SCL — the bus will not work without them.
+1. Wire up the circuit.
 2. Flash the firmware: `make flash`.
 Avrdude should report `avrdude done.
 Thank you.`
 3. Open a serial terminal (PuTTY / minicom / screen) at **9600 8N1** on the adapter's COM port.
 4. The terminal should display: